Roșia Montană protests: Incidents

 Although the protests are generally peaceful in conduct, some incidents were reported.
 In the first day of protests, a group of protesters tried to break into the government headquarters, but were stopped by gendarmes.
 Some teenagers who had joined the protesters jostled with law enforcement officers and threw firecrackers.
 In Cluj-Napoca, protesters lit smoke-producing objects.
 In Bucharest, Timișoara and Iași, protesters installed tents on the roads, blocking the traffic on major arteries of circulation.

 The Minister of Culture, Daniel Barbu, was attacked by protesters with tomatoes in front of the prefecture in Cluj-Napoca on 13 September.
 The crowds demanded the resignation of the minister and displayed banners that read "Barbu, gold mercenary, against the patrimony" and "Roșia Montană in UNESCO".
 One of the protesters was forcibly removed from the minister's car by gendarmes.
 A similar incident took place in Bucharest historical centre, on 17 October, when Barbu faced an angry crowd after a debate in Club A. Protesters booed Barbu, who yelled at them "You're neofascists".
 After he got into his car, the windshield was broken when he closed the door.
 According to Barbu, this was due to stones thrown by protesters, but according to other reports, the windshield had been cracked beforehand, presumably by protesters.
 Following the incident three protesters were arrested and 40 others heard at local police station.

 On 25 September, a group of 1,000 protesters gathered in front of a restaurant in Câmpeni, Alba County where the members of the Parliamentary Commission for Roșia Montană were dining, preventing them from getting out of its courtyard.
-Their minivan was able to exit following an intervention of the gendermes.
+Their minivan was able to exit following an intervention of the gendarmes.

 Those attending the protests accuse the authorities of initiating repression against protesters, after, on 27 October and 3 November, protesters in Bucharest, Brașov and Cluj-Napoca were hit and sprayed with irritant substances by gendarmes.
 Some of the anti-Roșia Montană demonstrators revealed by documents the aggressions of law enforcement and pressures they made (large fines, threats, etc.) to end anti-government protests.

 On 9 December, about 50 Greenpeace activists from 10 countries entered the courtyard of the Parliament building and began to "dig for gold", displaying banners with the message "Gold mining area".
 Activists were seized by gendarmes and led to the sections 17 and 18 of the Police.